 It seems that in our modern Western civilization, there has always been a desire to create an everyday life free of physical strain.
 Through technological advances and aids, we have made life easier for ourselves.
-How to lose weight by running is not as easy as it seem today.
+How to lose weight by running is not as easy as it seems today.

-As the desire comes true with less and less physical activity for a larger and larger part of the population, it dawns on the medical science what a catastrophic price we are paying for having removed the physical element of our everyday lives.
+As the desire comes true with less and less physical activity for a larger and larger part of the population, it dawns on medical science what a catastrophic price we are paying for having removed the physical element of our everyday lives.

 Inactivity is at the top of the list of risk factors that lead to lifestyle diseases.
 At the same level as smoking and obesity!
 We can no longer pretend that physical exercise is a hobby that we cultivate if we have the time and surplus.
 The whole premise must be reversed: Our body IS the very source of time and surplus, and we cannot afford not to meet one of its most basic needs, namely the need for movement.

 Running training is a very effective way to keep the weight down.
-Running training is in practice only surpassed by very intensive cycling / spinning and cross-country skiing, on the other hand, running is much more accessible and easier to practice than both cycling and cross-country skiing.
+Running training is in practice only surpassed by very intensive cycling/spinning and cross-country skiing, on the other hand, running is much more accessible and easier to practice than both cycling and cross-country skiing.

 Running as well as cycling and cross-country skiing are all sports where you train continuously for a relatively long time, from 20-25 min and upwards.
 Exercise provides increased fitness in the long term, but already in the short term, daily calorie consumption will increase, and if you do not start eating similarly more, you have a good opportunity to lose weight.

 If you are very overweight, i.e. more than 20 kg over the ideal weight, you must start your running training very carefully.
 Severe overweight puts a heavy strain on the body’s joint structure during running.
-For many overweight people, it will therefore be a good idea to start with cycling training and then later when the first kilos have disappeared, start on running.
+For many overweight people, it will therefore be a good idea to start with cycling or easy training and then later when the first kilos have disappeared, start on running.

 Enjoyment of life and intellectual unfoldment

-The people who have decided to completely opt out of that physical fitness craze have probably developed an image that those who exercise are people who refrain from enjoying life and intellectual development.
+The people who have decided to completely opt-out of that physical fitness craze have probably developed an image that those who exercise are people who refrain from enjoying life and intellectual development.
 As if they are cultivating their body, becoming fanatical and boring.